Reflections from the Subway

 When my wife and I left the theater, I said to her, “My life over the last three years has been the equivalent of riding that subway train.”
 She looked at me not knowing exactly what I meant, so I explained:

 “For most of my adult life, I have spent my time with church leaders and church people trying to decide what is best for the world (read ‘war cabinet’).
 I have lived most of my adult life inside an echo chamber of professional Christians and have spent very little time interacting with or listening to anybody outside that chamber.
 We have our meetings, we plan our conferences, we write our books, we prepare our sermons, and we lead our institutions.
 But we don’t really listen to the people that we say we are doing it all for.”

-My sin took me out of church leadership three years ago and pushed me into contact with people that I previously didn’t have a lot of time to interact with.
+My sin took me out of church leadership in early 2015 and pushed me into contact with people that I previously didn’t have a lot of time to interact with.
 I’m no longer in the meetings, planning the conferences, writing the books, preparing the sermons, and leading the institutions.
 I don’t live my life in an echo chamber of professional Christians anymore.
 And as much as I miss many elements of the life I used to have and the roles I used to play, I can now say that I am grateful I don’t “live” where I used to live.
 It has been an uncomfortable mid-life transition from the “war room” to the “subway”—from being an insider to an outsider—but it has been an eye-opening gift from God.

 Just as Churchill’s conversation with the working class Londoners on the tube revealed the disconnect between the “politicians” and the “people", so my time outside of professional Christian circles has revealed a sad disconnect between the church and where the average person lives their life—a disconnect that you simply cannot see from the inside.